Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Acknowledgements

-This document accompanies our paper ``Relightable Neural Actor with Intrinsic Decomposition and Pose Control'' and includes additional implementation details on the network architectures (\cref{sec:supp_network_arch}) and dataset collection (\cref{sec:supp_data_capture}).
-The dynamic results of our method are provided in the supplementary video.
+This document accompanies our paper ``Relightable Neural Actor with Intrinsic Decomposition and Pose Control'' and includes additional implementation details on network architectures (\cref{sec:supp_network_arch}), dataset collection (\cref{sec:supp_data_capture}), and additional results and comparisons of our method (\cref{sec:additional_results}).
+Our dynamic results are provided in the supplementary video.